bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

   `{  "uuid": "fb49e86c-7e91-45e7-aca1-d0bf1515252d" }`

+  That's it!
+You have confirmed the successful configuration of your Gateway Service.

 <!-- cleanup -->

 ## Clean up

-To clean up the resources resulting from the tutorial, complete the following steps:
+To clean up the resources resulting from this tutorial, complete the following steps:

 1. On the **Gateways** > **Consumers** page, delete the Consumer which was granted access to the service from the ellipsis (**...**) options.

+2. Delete the Gateway and associated services which were set up during the tutorial with this command:

   !!! danger
       The following action is irreversible.
 Ensure the correct Gateway is active first with:
       ``` linenums="0"
       gwa gateway current
       ```

-1. Delete the Gateway and associated services which were set up during the tutorial with this command:

   ```sh linenums="0"
   gwa gateway destroy --force
   ```